Eliasin/garagepi/README.md

 cd garagepi
 pip3 install -r requirements.txt
 ```

+### Configuring boto3
+As an interface to AWS, boto3 requires the user to provide credentials.
+Instructions can be found [here](http://boto3.readthedocs.io/en/latest/guide/configuration.html)

 ### Workarounds
 Since sdptool is [broken](https://raspberrypi.stackexchange.com/questions/41776/failed-to-connect-to-sdp-server-on-ffffff000000-no-such-file-or-directory) in BlueZ 5, to run the garagepi server, you must use a workaround.